studiorepublic/sr-dev-tools/README.md

 ### Create module pages

 - **Module Page Creation**: Easily create module pages directly from the plugin interface

+### Database Tools

+- **Dump Database**: Create SQL dumps to your active theme's `resources/database/` folder
+- **List & Delete Dumps**: View all available `.sql` files in the admin with size and timestamp, and delete individual dumps securely
+- **One-click Import**: Import the most recent dump; the Site URL and Home settings are restored automatically

 ### Enterprise Ready